 - Preparing compliance, liability risk, regulatory and HSE reports, for insured party Boards and brokers.

-In London, Gary worked with leading reinsurance and Lloyd’s market experts – key cases included:
+While in London, Gary worked with leading reinsurance and Lloyd’s market experts – key cases included:

 - professional indemnity claims against law firms and accountant firms – arising from merger/acquisition due diligence, trustee or banking issues, client money and fraud allegations, including Solicitors Regulatory Authority disciplinary matters